michaelcpuckett/mentor-notes/Week 2/1 - Responsive Web Design.md

 ## History lesson

-The core idea behind Responsive Web Design is using the same HTML at different screen sizes, such as mobile devices and widescreen desktops.
+The idea behind Responsive Web Design is using the same HTML at different screen sizes, such as mobile devices and widescreen desktops.

 This technique has been an industry best practice for over a decade because it avoids the need to create separate HTML for different screen sizes.